nesst-lab/comppedagogy/worksheets2/worksheetG2.md

 Answers:

 FC 1:  Many people expect some delay between clicking a button and having to speak, so it is good to warn people that they will have to start speaking right away.
 FC 2: No, the stimulus words will be the same as they were the first time that the participant did the practice.
-This is because
+This is because the randomization that we added in the previous worksheet randomizes the trials by block only once.
+It has not been set to randomize multiple times.